azist/azos/src/Azos.Sky/Fabric/readme.md

 1. Conceptually similar to OS process with a single main thread
 2. Fibers are FSM - Finite State Machines with well defined terminal status: `Created|Started|Paused|Suspended|Finished|Crashed|Aborted`
 2. They have start parameter object (like command line args in os)
-3. Fibers have **Mutable Private State** - aka `FiberMemory` like variables in code/methods which is PRESERVEDbetween serves/calls/time slices
+3. Fibers have **Mutable Private State** - aka `FiberMemory` like variables in code/methods which is PRESERVED between serves/calls/time slices
-5. Fiber memory (state) is version upgradeable allowing for transparent data change on as-needed basis
+5. Fiber memory (state) is **version-upgradeable** allowing for transparent **data (and schema) change in time on as-needed basis** - this is very important as fiber instances may be active for years, and software logic and data schema changes while fiber still runs
 4. Provides exit code: int (just like an OS process)
-6. Optionally provides a result object which can be queried
+6. Optionally provides a result object which can be queried after fiber completion
-8. Execute periodically without any external actions - called fiber time slices or "steps"
+8. **Execute periodically** without any external actions - called fiber time slices or "steps"
 9. A fiber slice should complete ASAP within seconds at most and yield control back - this is cooperative multitasking
-9. Each timeslice returns the next step and when (in what interval) it should be executed
+9. Each time slice returns the next step and when (in what interval) it should be executed
 10. Fibers can schedule to run very infrequently (e.g. once a month or once a year) compared to OS processes as their state is persisted
-11. Fibers can optionally react to signals - a way of RPC (remote procedure call), signals are processed synchronously, without waiting for the next time slice
+11. Fibers can optionally **react to signals** - a way of RPC (remote procedure call), signals are processed synchronously, without waiting for the next time slice
 12. There is **no need to lock (synchronize) state** in a fiber as the Fabric guarantees that within its origin (home cluster partition) only one processor executes any given fiber at any given time
+13. Fiber support security authorization checks.
+A fiber may be created impersonating specific user/machine accounts
+15. While laying dormant, not executing (yet) scheduled slices and reacting to signals, fibers take only state storage resources
+16.

 > This is somewhat similar to a concept of co-routines or `yield return` or `await` in C#, creating a `cutpoint`